siamakn/temp-nomad-onboarding-workshop/docs/Module3/6_ELN_using_custom_schema/M3_4_2_basic_eln.md

 - Film thickness (in nm)
 - Comments

-## **Lets build our custom schema**
+## **Let's Build Our Custom Schema**
 The first step of writing a schema is to create a new file using any text editor and save it in the  `.archive.yaml` format.
-Lets name our file `My_spincoating_ELN.archive.yaml`
+Lets name our file `My_spincoating_ELN.archive.yaml`.

 The next step is to start filling in the schema file with the name, description, and sections.

 We will use the keyword `definitions`, and will only define one section in this schema.
-The sections should inheret the base section `nomad.datamodel.data.EntryData`
+The sections should inherit the base section `nomad.datamodel.data.EntryData`.
 <!-- add a note on why this is needed -->
 ```yaml
 definitions: